Edza/DrumPads/README.md

 It was originally written for webOS as a paid app.
 It was later ported to Windows and Linux and released on http://zetacentauri.com

+A prebuilt Windows installer is available in the installer directory.

+In order to build this program, you'll need to have SDL installed, including SDL_image, SDL_ttf, and SDL_mixer.